ibm-cloud-docs/EventStreams/choosing_your_plan.md

 6. Maximum throughput can be specified when the service instance is created.
 Throughput is expressed as the sum of the number of bytes per second that can be both sent and received in a service instance.
 Throughput can be later scaled as demands increase.
 Although throughput scaling is independent of storage, a defined minimum storage amount is required for each tier.
 For more information about capacity options, see [Scaling Event Streams capacity](/docs/EventStreams?topic=EventStreams-ES_scaling_capacity). {: #footnote_throughput notoc}
-7. The {{site.data.keyword.satelliteshort}} plan design and deployment is similar to the Enterprise plan providing a maximum throughput of 150 MB/s.
+7. The {{site.data.keyword.satelliteshort}} plan design and deployment is similar to the Enterprise plan and provides a maximum throughput of 150 MB/s.
 The flexibility of the {{site.data.keyword.satelliteshort}} environment can impact the actual maximum throughput.
-When providing infrastructure for your {{site.data.keyword.satelliteshort}} deployment, note these items could impact throughput
+When providing infrastructure for your {{site.data.keyword.satelliteshort}} deployment, note the following items could impact throughput:

-   - Performance of hosts attached to your satellite location for use by {{site.data.keyword.messagehub}}
+   - Performance of hosts attached to your {{site.data.keyword.satelliteshort}} location for use by {{site.data.keyword.messagehub}}
    - Type, configuration, and performance of the block storage provided
-   - Network latency between the hosts, block storage, and the satellite location {: #footnote_sat_throughput notoc}
+   - Network latency between the hosts, block storage, and the {{site.data.keyword.satelliteshort}} location {: #footnote_sat_throughput notoc}
-   - For details regarding infrastructure, see [Before you begin](/docs/EventStreams?topic=EventStreams-satellite_about#satellite_before_you_begin)
+   - For information about infrastructure, see [Before you begin](/docs/EventStreams?topic=EventStreams-satellite_about#satellite_before_you_begin)
 8. Specific compliance standards are still being verified for the {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan.
-For general {{site.data.keyword.satelliteshort}} compliance standards information, see [Platform compliance and certification](/docs/satellite?topic=satellite-compliance), [Compliance standards FAQ](/docs/satellite?topic=satellite-faqs#standards). {: #footnote_sat_compliance notoc}
+For general {{site.data.keyword.satelliteshort}} compliance standards information, see [Platform compliance and certification](/docs/satellite?topic=satellite-compliance) and [Compliance standards FAQ](/docs/satellite?topic=satellite-faqs#standards). {: #footnote_sat_compliance notoc}